-Check on the BSBI FISC webpage and choose the centre where you wish to take a FISC - there will be a link taking you to that centre's booking form and/ or contact.
+Check on the BSBI FISC webpage for details of local FISC Providers and the locations and dates available - there will be a link taking you to their booking form and / or contact for further information.

 What time does it start and end?